KenTandrian/notes-app-react/README.md

 ## Introduction
 Personal Notes App is an application to save our personal notes.
 This project is made as a project for a class in Dicoding Indonesia, which is a part of Indosat Ooredoo Hutchison Camp 2022.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite](https://vitejs.dev/guide/).

 ## Technologies
 [![HTML5](https://img.shields.io/badge/-HTML5-black?style=for-the-badge&logo=html5&logoColor=orange)](https://github.com/KenTandrian?tab=repositories&language=html)